Skip to main content

 Step 2: Start with an empty Blueprint

-Click the Start with empty blueprint button below the prompt field.
-Leapter creates a new Blueprint and opens it in the Blueprint Editor.
-Empty Blueprint with Start node and element palette You start with:
+Click the Start with empty blueprint button at the bottom of the page.
+Leapter creates a new Blueprint and opens it in the Blueprint Editor, maximized into the Diagram view so you can start building right away.
+Empty Blueprint with the Start node and element palette ready next to it You start with:

 Building your Blueprint